awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 ]
 ```

-The user can run the automation and create the five EC2 instances defined in AMI\_instance\_types\.json by running the following command:
+The user can run the automation and create the five EC2 instances defined in `AMI_instance_types.json` by running the following command\.

 ```
 aws ssm start-automation-execution \